blockworks-foundation/lite-rpc/docs/tasks.md

 #### Tasks list

 - Architecture skeleton: do the mimimun code to define the first version of the architecture implementation.
+(PhiD)
-- geyser connector: Geyser connector code to all geyser data.
+- geyser connector: Geyser (grpc) connector code to all geyser data.
 Data not available use the current RPC access.
+    -> focus on leader schedule and make sendtransaction work without Solana RPC.
+    - vote account update to be defined. epoch info. always updated: lastVote, rootSlot, delinquent votes, epochCredits:
+        - recalculate the leader schedule using vote account activatedStake to see if it's the same.
+(PhilD)
+        - Add new Vote account notification.
+See linus.
+        - send all bank vote account (snapshot) at the subscription after send update. volume the number of validator (5000).
+They use cache inside grpc.
+        - (do it later) epoch data that are missing.
+See new entry point. notification of epoch info.
+        - implements.
+    - get cluster info:
+      - share memory, gossip, RPC (can keep basic endpoint on RPC): we've to define how we do.
 - Faithful connector: connect to the Faithful service to query their method.
 - Triton block index: research task on do we use the triton block index and how.
-- TPU connector: manage TPU connection and connect to a specified validator's TPU port and send Tx batch
+- TPU connector: manage TPU connection and connect to a specified validator's TPU port and send Tx batch.
+Done to be plug in the architecture.
-- gossip listening: Listen to validator gossip and extract data.
+- gossip listening: Listen to validator gossip and extract data. (leader schedule)
 - Data model: define the stored data model + indexes for block and Cluster.
 - Storage definition: implement the storage infra to host block and cluster data query.
 - Block storage: implement block storage with epoch switch